openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

     &nonce=n-0S6_WzA2Mj HTTP/1.1
 ```

+## Response Type `vp_token` {#response_type_vp_token}

+This specification defines the response type `vp_token`.

+`vp_token`
+  When supplied as the `response_type` parameter in an Authorization Request, a successful response MUST include the parameter `vp_token`.
+The Authorization Server SHOULD NOT return an OAuth 2.0 Authorization Code, Access Token, or Access Token Type in a successful response to the grant request.
+The default Response Mode for this Response Type is the fragment encoding, i.e. the Authorization Response parameters are encoded in the fragment added to the `redirect_uri` when redirecting back to the Client.
+The response type `vp_token` can be used with other response modes as defined in [@!OAuth.Responses].
+Both successful and error responses SHOULD be returned using the supplied Response Mode, or if none is supplied, using the default Response Mode.

+Note: Discuss if response mode `query` is allowed for response type vp_token - since it is not allowed for response type id_token.

 ## Authorization Request in a Cross-Device flow

 There are use-cases when the Authorization Request is being displayed on a device different from a device on which the requested Credential is stored.
 In those cases, an Authorization Request can be passed across devices by being rendered as a QR Code.